coding-heresy/jormungandr/experimental/cbe/README.md

 # TODO list

+* Add CBE/native support to jmgc.
 * Continue developing support for 'viewable' types
   * Improve 'viewable' type handling to support 'pmr'
   * Export 'viewable' type handling to other encodings
-* Add CBE/native support to jmgc.
-* Add support for sub-objects, with proper handling of references for return values when getting vs owning values when decoding along with const refs when encoding.
+* Add exhaustive tests of cases where buffers are too small to encode or have been truncated before decode
-* Add some metaprogramming to constrain fields to contain only allowable types
+* Add some metaprogramming to constrain fields to contain only allowable types, especially which types are allowed to be in arrays
 * Rethink and rework buffer handling.
 The current implementation only works with fixed-size buffers represented using std::span, which will complicate things when encoding with sub-objects (do to the